VaggBout/MovieRama/README.md

 ### Run application

-In order to start the application simply run
+In order to start the application run

 ```bash
 docker-compose -f docker/docker-compose.yml up db movie_rama
 ```

 This command will spawn two containers, one database (Postgres) and one instance of the application MovieRama.
 The application will connect to the db, based on the aforementioned configuration, and will automatically run the necessary DB migrations to create the schema.
-After the containers finish building simple visit http://localhost:3000/.
+After the containers finish building visit http://localhost:3000/.

 # Run tests